 Reed White received his BFA in illustration from College of Visual Arts in St Paul, MN. and a Master of Arts degree in painting from MNSU in Mankato, MN.
 White is currently an adjunct professor for the art department at MNSU.

-I do not publish names or crimes, and as I stated before, a persons likeness is not my concern.
+I am not publishing names or crimes, and a person’s likeness is not my concern.
 Shaming is not my intention.
-I am more concerned with creating art; color combinations, brush marks, and beautiful gooey dribbles of paint.
-I want to capture a person's sole in their eyes, I want to tell stories and raise questions.
-Most importantly, I want to practice painting.
-Cruel and Unusual Punishment has allowed me to paint every race under the sun, tell stories of the good the bad and the ugly, and contemplate the human existence.
-I find all people beautiful and fascinating.
+I am more interested in creating art; color combinations, brush marks, textures, and beautiful gooey layers of paint.
+I want to capture a person's soul in their eyes; I want to tell stories and raise questions.
+Most importantly, I love to paint portraits.
+Painting these mugshots has allowed me to tell stories about the good, the bad, and the ugly, and in doing so, contemplate our human story.